-A group of leading researchers is calling for a moratorium on editing the DNA of human embryos that women intend to carry to term.
+The announcement follows a call by a group of leading researchers for a moratorium on editing the DNA of human embryos that women intend to carry to term.

 The moratorium would be temporary — the group suggests five years — and compliance is voluntary, in that there are no explicit penalties for violating it.
 But it would give scientists time to draft a set of international guidelines.

-Gene-editing pioneer Feng Zhang, along with 17 other scientists, described the proposed moratorium in a Nature commentary published today1.
+Gene-editing pioneer Feng Zhang, along with 17 other scientists, described the proposed moratorium in a Nature commentary published 13 March1.
 The moratorium would apply to the editing of human embryos, eggs and sperm.

 “Everyone has been saying we shouldn’t be doing this yet,” says Eric Lander, president and founding director of the Broad Institute in Cambridge, Massachusetts, and one of the leaders of the group.
 But “there’s just been no real process that involves a serious conversation amongst nations to make decisions about something that does affect the whole human population.”